flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-11-28-qq-2/index.md

     _key: card-2-05cab799-1535-41d9-9b3b-39c42a23c0f9
   - order: 2
     body: >-
-      > ‘There is no preset policy.
-We will be paying very close attention to what incoming economic and financial data are telling us.’
+      "There is no preset policy.
+We will be paying very close attention to what incoming economic and financial data are telling us."

       Federal Reserve Chairman Jerome Powell during a moderated a discussion, signaling a rapid rate rise by the Fed may not be in the cards.
 The stock